MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 **Key capabilities of the desktop experience for Viva Connections:**
 - **Global navigation and way finding**: The desktop experience provides employees the ability to navigate to important resources using the global navigation curated by your organization, the important sites your organization frequently engages with, and with organizational news.
 This navigation panel appears when users select the branded app icon in Teams, and surfaces elements shared with the [SharePoint app bar](/SharePoint/sharepoint-app-bar).
-- **Navigate intranet resources within Teams**: Users can consume your organization’s intranet experiences without leaving Teams.
+- **Navigate intranet resources within Teams**: Users can consume your organization's intranet experiences without leaving Teams.
 - **Search for intranet content**: On the home page, users can search for intranet content directly from the Teams search bar.
 - **Share intranet content**: Intranet content consumed within Teams can be easily shared into chats or channels, making collaboration on content easier.
 - **Dashboard**: The Dashboard that appears in the mobile app can also be added to your home site as a web part, so that users have the same tools available on the home site in Teams.
-- **Feed**: The Feed that is available in the mobile app is also available as a web part for your home site; thus, users can stay up to date with news, conversations, and videos while they’re on the desktop.
+- **Feed**: The Feed that is available in the mobile app is also available as a web part for your home site; thus, users can stay up to date with news, conversations, and videos while they're on the desktop.

 ## Curated and tailored experiences